Let’s Get Frisky & Talk Ligatures

 While choosing to use ligatures appears straightforward some brands have embraced this art of connection to their own detriment leading to illegibility.
 We must be mindful when wielding ligatures.
 The current version of the KIA logo caused the general population to search Google for the “KN car.”
 The internal design team at KIA joined all three letters in the attempt to render a memorable mark.
 However, the use of ligatures backfired in that the I and A look like a backwards N. They could have averted this unfortunate solution had these letters not been connected as the design of the individual specimens is rather elegant.

 According to Leonardo da Vinci: “To develop a complete mind: Study the science of art; Study the art of science.
 Learn how to see.
 Realize that everything connects to everything else.”
-This keen observation cannot be further from the truth when applied to typography.
+This keen observation cannot be any closer to the truth when applied to typography.
 Many font families are designed with these additional, connected characters allowing for more natural two and three letter combinations attempting to reduce the chance of character specimens crossing over one another.
 Ligatures create a powerful interplay within a logotype or headline.

 My first glance at ligatures was in the late 70s when I was six years old while enjoying the first film that peaked my interest for enigmatic space operas.
 As the Star Wars title flew over our heads elegantly combining the S & T and the R & S letterforms I was hooked not only for science fiction in film, but solid graphic design.
 The film introduced us all to the visual stylings and design language of Ralph McQuarrie and Joe Johnston.
 George Lucas hired McQuarrie as his primary designer for the epic adventure “a long time ago in a galaxy far, far away.”
 Johnston redesigned the Millennium Falcon after George saw a similar ship in another film that preceded the release of Star Wars.
 The initial design became the Rebel Blockage Runner instead of Han and Chewie’s Corellian YT-1300 light freighter.
 “You’ve never heard of the Millennium Falcon?…It’s the ship that made the Kessel Run in less than 12 parsecs,” boasted Han.
 “What the cargo?”
 Solo inquired.
 Obi-wan answered in a low tone: “Only passengers.
 Myself, the boy, two droids and no questions asked.”